ibm-cloud-docs/discovery/connect.md

 When you specify a URL to crawl, the final `/` determines the subtree to crawl.
 For example, if you enter the URL `https://www.mycompany.com/banking/faqs.html`, all URLs that begin with `https://www.mycompany.com/banking/` will be crawled, while  `https://www.mycompany.com/banking` will crawl all URLs that begin with `https://www.mycompany.com/`.
 If you would like to restrict the crawl to a specific URL, such as `https://www.mycompany.com/banking/faqs.html`, enter that URL in the `URL group to sync` field, then set the **Maximum hops** to `0`.

-For this beta release, the number of web pages crawled will be limited, so the web crawler may not crawl all the websites specified and reach the maximum number of hops.
+The number of web pages crawled is limited to 250,000, so the web crawler may not crawl all the websites specified and reach the maximum number of hops.
 {: note}

 If you require different **Crawl settings** for other URLs, click **Add URL group** and create a new group.
 You can create as many URL groups as you need.